kevinhooke/sudoku-react-app/README.md

 This project is an evolution of that same app to allow the user to play the puzzle, using established approaches like using pencil notes per square.
-It also includes the integration with the solver and feature to load generated sample projects.
+It also includes the integration with the solver and feature to load generated puzzles.

 This is currently an in progress project.